Texas students walk out, demand better COVID rules - NewsBreak

 - All students are provided outdoor spaces to eat, even when it rains.

 At RRISD’s high schools, students planned to meet outside of their respective schools for what organizers call “socially-distanced protests.”
-An Instagram account dedicated to the walkout told middle school students to go home immediately after 10 a.m.
+An Instagram account dedicated to the walkout told middle school students to go home immediately after 10 a.m.“It’s so disheartening,” Mistreatment of nurses around the Ozarks on the rise

 According to the district, students who participate in the walkout will receive an unexcused absence, but no other punishment.
 Principals also provided “a safe space” to gather for those who chose to participate.